Slicer/Slicer/Docs/user_guide/image_segmentation.md

 | easy 2D viewing and editing, <br>always valid (even if<br>transformed or edited)     | easy 3D visualization                                                                                   | quite easy 2D viewing<br>and editing,<br>always valid,<br>quite accurate | accurate 2D viewing and editing                |
 | inaccurate (finite resolution)<br>requires lots of memory<br>if overlap is allowed | difficult to edit,<br>can be invalid<br>(e.g., self-intersecting),<br>especially after non-linear<br>transformation | requires lots of memory                                         | ambiguous in 3D,<br>poor quality<br>3D visualization |

 Each segment stored in multiple `representations`.
-One representation is designated as the `master representation` (marked with a "gold star" on the user interface).
-The master representation is the only editable representation, it is the only one that is stored when saving to file, and all other representations are computed from it automatically.
+One representation is designated as the `source representation` (marked with a "gold star" on the user interface).
+The source representation is the only editable representation, it is the only one that is stored when saving to file, and all other representations are computed from it automatically.

 ![](https://github.com/Slicer/Slicer/releases/download/docs-resources/image_segmentation_representations.png)